 LOCAL LETTINGS PLAN FOR THE REGENERATION OF WINSTANLEY & YORK ROAD ESTATES 4 3.
-MOVES TO NEW BUILD HOMES IN THE REGENERATED SCHEMES 10 THE SCHEMES 4 3.1 Eligibility 10 DEVELOPMENT PHASING PLANS 5 3.2 Tenants who may not qualify 10 WINSTANLEY AND YORK ROAD 5 3.3 Accommodation choices 10 1.
-EARLY MOVES 6 3.4 Offers to the replacement new build 1.1 Eligibility 6 home as the published phasing plan 1.2 Tenants who may not qualify for an early move 6 3.5 Refusals 11 1.3 Area and accommodation choices 6 4.
-MEETING ASSESSED NEED - EARLY MOVES, 1.4 Offers 7 AND NEW BUILD HOMES 12 1.5 Refusals 7 4.1 Size of accommodation and bedrooms required 12 4.2 Medical circumstances 1 2 2.
-FIRST PHASE MOVES FOR RESIDENTS OF PENNETHORNE HOUSE TO IDENTIFIED "OFF SITES" 8 4.3 Under occupation 1 3 2.1 Eligibility 8 4.4 Larger/multigenerational families and adult children 1 3 2.2 Tenants who may not qualify 8 4.5 Sheltered housing 1 3 2.3 Accommodation choices 8 4.6 Homes fully adapted for wheelchair users 2.4 Offers to the offsites 8 /those who need specially designed homes 2.5 Refusals 9 due to physical disabilities 14 2.6 Right to return for residents 4.7 Surplus homes in a phase 14 of Pennethorne House 9 2.7 Dight to voture notice 0
+MOVES TO NEW BUILD HOMES IN THE REGENERATED SCHEMES THE SCHEMES 4 3.1 Eligibility DEVELOPMENT PHASING PLANS 3.2 Tenants who may not qualify WINSTANLEY AND YORK ROAD 3.3 Accommodation choices 1.
+EARLY MOVES 1.1 Eligibility 3.4 Offers to the replacement new build hme as the published phasing plan 1.3 Area and accommodation choices 6 4.
+MEETING ASSESSED NEED - EARLY MOVES, 1.4 Offers1.5 Refusals2.
+FIRST PHASE MOVES FOR RESIDENTS OF PENNETHORNE HOUSE TO IDENTIFIED "OFF SITES" AND NEW BUILD HOMES 4.1 Size of accommodation and bedrooms required 4.2 Medical circumstances 4.3 Under occupation 2.1 Eligibility 8 4.4 Larger/multi generational families a d adult children 2.2 Tenants who may not qualify 8 4.5 Sheltered housing 2.3 Accommodation choices 8 4.6 Homes fully adapted for wheelchair users 2.4 Offers to the offsites2.5 Refusals2.6 Right to return for residents those who need specially designed homes due to physical disabilities 4.7 Surplus homes in a phase